OpenTabletDriver/opentabletdriver.github.io/site/_wiki/FAQ/General.md

 You can see the progress on GitHub here:
 [OpenTabletDriver#1143](https://github.com/OpenTabletDriver/OpenTabletDriver/issues/1143)

+## Why does my tablet stop responding when I close the OpenTabletDriver user interface? {#gui-is-almost-always-the-driver}

+Compared to most other device drivers, OpenTabletDriver is a user-mode driver, which means it needs to run an active application to be able to process data from your tablet.

+OpenTabletDriver is split into 2 parts: the daemon and the GUI.
+If you launch the GUI without the daemon running, the GUI starts an internal daemon process and manages the daemon for you.

+That means if you start the daemon before starting the GUI, then the GUI no longer manages the daemon process, and you can open and close the GUI separately as needed.

 ## How to convert areas to and from OpenTabletDriver? {#area-conversion}

 ### Conversion through the OpenTabletDriver UI